williamkrav/slack_mcp_server_p/README.md

 **Notes**:
 - `SLACK_CHANNEL_IDS` is no longer needed!
 The server now dynamically discovers all channels.
-- `SLACK_USER_TOKEN` is required for file uploads, reminders, and some Canvas operations.
+- `SLACK_USER_TOKEN` is required for file uploads, reminders, search operations, and some Canvas operations.

 ## 🎯 Canvas API Examples